Tonidotpy/oscilloscope/README.md

 ### Features

-- **Touchscreen Interface**:
-  - User-friendly touchscreen for easy navigation and control.
-  - Real-time waveform display and interactive oscilloscope controls.
-  - Intuitive menus for selecting and configuring the signal generator parameters.

 - **Oscilloscope**:
   - Real-time data acquisition and plotting.
   - Triggering options and adjustable scaling.

 - **Signal Generator**:
   - Multiple waveform generation (sine, square, triangle, ecc.).

+- **Touchscreen Interface**:
+  - User-friendly touchscreen for easy navigation and control.
+  - Real-time waveform display and interactive oscilloscope controls.
+  - Intuitive menus for selecting and configuring the signal generator parameters.

+## Software Requirements

+To use this project, you will need the following software:

+- OpenOCD
+- ARM toolchain

-## Requirements
+## Hardware Requirements

 To use this project, you will need the following hardware: